hyperads/ios-sdk/docs/_native.md

 [Please complete these steps](../README.md#set-up-the-sdk)

+## Requirements
+There are three advertiser assets that must always be included in your native ad design.
+Failing to include any of these three items could result in HyperADX disabling your placement.
+The three assets are:

+* Ad Title
+* CTA (Call-to-Action) Button (eg. Install Now, Learn More)
+* Object of HADMediaView must be used and presented

 ### Swift implementation

 > Now, in your View Controller implementation file, import the SDK and declare that you implement the `HADNativeAdDelegate` protocol as well as declare and connect instance variables to your Storyboard or .XIB: